-Keto ranch dressing is a staple in my household!
-We always have a jar of this homemade ranch dressing in the fridge to use for salads or for dipping fresh veggies.
+Our Homemade Keto Ranch Dressing with heavy cream is a staple in my household!
+We always have a jar of this tasty, fresh dressing in the fridge to use for salads or for dipping veggies.
+It’s also makes a great carnivore ranch thanks to the ingredient list!

 I’m from the Midwest and you can tell it by my salads.